What is sequestration?

 Let your Congressmen know that the nondefense discretionary community, including scientific research, has already done its part to reduce the deficit, and that any plan to reduce the deficit should not include more NDD cuts that harm American families.

-Recommended message: " I suport a balanced approach to deficit reduction that does not include further cuts to nondefense discretionary (NDD) programs.
+Recommended message: " I support a balanced approach to deficit reduction that does not include further cuts to nondefense discretionary (NDD) programs.
 These programs have already contributed to deficit reduction through the bipartisan Budget Control Act (BCA) and prior spending cuts."

 Visit the AAAS sequestration webpage and the NDD United Grassroots Toolkit to access up-to-date information and a wealth of resources dedicated to sequestration, the fiscal cliff, and budget negotiations.